antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Which genes make a difference?
 Creating signatures
 -----------------------------------------------------

 We have identified two different types of cells that seem to be related in different tumor sites in the same patient.
+Neuroblastoma apparently has a heterogenous nature.
 What genes determine the difference between the two types?
 We’ll use RNA expression data again but now the other way around; based on a predefined classification in groups we look for genes that characterize this classification best, or in other words, that are differentially expressed between these two groups.

 *Dataset used:*
 * Mixed Neuroblastoma (MES-ADRN) - Versteeg - 8 - MAS5.0 - u133p2 (same as above)